 Lockout devices.
 Lockout devices shall be substantial enough to prevent removal without the use of excessive force or unusual techniques, such as with the use of bolt cutters or other metal cutting tools.

 Tagout devices.
-Tagout devices, including their means of attachment, shall be substantial enough to prevent inadvertent or accidental removal.
-Tagout device attachment means shall be of a non-reusable type, attachable by hand, self-locking, and non-releasable with a minimum unlocking strength of no less than 50 pounds and having the general design and basic characteristics of being at least equivalent to a one-piece, all environment-tolerant nylon cable tie.
+Tagout devices, including and their means of attachment, shall be substantial enough to prevent inadvertent or accidental removal.
+Tagout device attachment means shall be of a non-reusable type, attachable by hand, self-locking, and non-releasable with a minimum unlocking strength of no less than 50 pounds and having the general design and basic characteristics of being at least equivalent to a one-piece, all-environment-tolerant nylon cable tie.

 Identifiable.
 Lockout devices and tagout devices shall indicate the identity of the employee applying the device(s).

-Tagout devices shall warn against hazardous conditions if the machine or equipment is energized and shall include a legend such as the following: Do Not Start.
-Do Not Open.
-Do Not Close.
-Do Not Energize.
-Do Not Operate.
+Tagout devices shall warn against hazardous conditions if the machine or equipment is energized and shall include a legend such as the following: Do Not Start, Do Not Open, Do Not Close, Do Not Energize, Do Not Operate.